 Use In Specific Populations

-In a pre-and post-natal development study, pregnant cynomolgus monkeys received weekly intravenous doses of 25 or 50 mg/kg obinutuzumab from day 20 of pregnancy until parturition.
-There were no teratogenic effects in animals.
+In a pre-and post-natal development study, pregnant cynomolgus monkeys received weekly intravenous doses of 25 or 50 mg/kg obinutuzumab from day 20 of pregnancy until parturition, which includes the period of organogenesis.
 The high dose results in an exposure (AUC) that is 2.4 times the exposure in patients with CLL at the recommended label dose.
-When first measured on Day 28 postpartum, obinutuzumab was detected in offspring and B cells were completely depleted.
+There were no embryo-toxic or teratogenic effects in animals.
+Secondary opportunistic infections, immune complex mediated hypersensitivity reactions, or a combination of both were observed in exposed dams.
+When first measured on day 28 postpartum, obinutuzumab was detected in offspring at levels in the range of maternal serum levels on the same day, and B-cells were completely depleted.
 The B-cell counts returned to normal levels, and immunologic function was restored within 6 months after birth.

-The safety and effectiveness of GAZYVA in pediatric patients has not been established.
+The safety and effectiveness of GAZYVA in pediatric patients have not been established.

-Of 240 previously untreated CLL patients who received GAZYVA in combination with chlorambucil, 196 patients (82%) were ≥ 65 years of age and 109 patients (45%) were ≥ 75 years of age.
-The median age was 74 years.
-Of the 109 patients ≥ 75 years of age, 49 (45%) experienced serious adverse events and 5 (5%) experienced adverse events leading to death.
-For 131 patients < 75 years of age, 39 (30%) experienced a serious adverse event and 3 (2%) an adverse event leading to death.
-Similar rates were observed in the comparator arm.
-No significant differences in efficacy were observed between patients ≥ 75 years of age and those < 75 years of age [see Clinical Studies].
+Of 336 patients with previously untreated CLL who received GAZYVA in combination with chlorambucil, 81% were 65 years and older, while 46% were 75 and older.
+Of the patients 75 years and older, 46% experienced serious adverse events and 7% experienced adverse events leading to death.
+Of the patients younger than 75, 33% experienced a serious adverse event and 2% an adverse event leading to death.
+No significant differences in efficacy were observed between younger and older patients [see Clinical Studies].